Projects per year

 Research interests

-Karlee Peacock is a PhD candidate focusing on reptile ecophysiology under the supervision of Prof. Keith Christian (CDU), with the support of associate supervisors Prof. Craig Moritz (ANU) and Dr. Christine Schlesinger (CDU).
-Her current research aims to understand how dtellas may specialise physiologically in relation to their distribution and habitat types.
-Prior to her PhD research, Karlee has studied estuarine crocodiles from a predator ecology perspective.
-She has also worked with reptiles, with a specific focus on estuarine crocodiles, across multiple establishments, and continues to do so alongside her PhD research.
-Karlee holds an Honours in Environmental Biology from Charles Darwin University, and a BSc in Zoology Conservation Biology from the University of Western Australia.
+Kade Skelton is a PhD candidate focusing on reptile ecophysiology under the supervision of Prof. Keith Christian (CDU), with the support of associate supervisors Prof. Craig Moritz (ANU) and Dr. Christine Schlesinger (CDU).
+Their current research aims to understand how dtellas may specialise physiologically in relation to their distribution and habitat types.
+Prior to their PhD research, Kade has studied estuarine crocodiles from a predator ecology perspective.
+They have also worked with reptiles (with a specific focus on estuarine crocodiles) in educational and commercial settings and continues to do so alongside their PhD research.
+Kade holds an Honours in Environmental Biology from Charles Darwin University, and a BSc in Zoology/Conservation Biology from the University of Western Australia.

 Fingerprint